 The most important thing to remember when picking an aquarium for African dwarf frogs, is that they are notorious jumpers.
 A tight fitting lid is essential, and if they are kept without a lid, it won’t be long before you see a frog quickly escaping across the floor.
 If an African dwarf frog is out of water for more than an hour, it usually proves fatal – so be sure to always cover the aquarium.

 The feeding of African dwarf frogs is the most difficult aspect of owning them.
-While many fish websites state that frog food, or shrimp pellets are readily accepted, the only food that I find they eat reliably is frozen or live food.
+While many fish websites state that frog food, or shrimp pellets are readily accepted, the only foods that I find they reliably eat are frozen or live food.

 The foods that I have had the most success with, are frozen daphnia, brine shrimp, blood worms.
 The most readily accepted live foods are mosquito larvae, daphnia, black worms (tubifex if you’re in Europe) and brine shrimp.
 You can always try dry foods, but I haven’t found one that all frogs will accept.

 When feeding an African dwarf frog, it’s important to remember that they have poor eye sight and are generally passive when it comes to eating.
-To ensure that a frog is getting enough to eat, especially in a community fish tank, they should be fed with either a turkey baster, or with tongs.
+To ensure that a frog is getting enough to eat – especially in a community fish tank, they should be fed with either a turkey baster, or with tongs.
 The easiest way I have found to do this is by training the frogs to equate light tapping on the glass with meal time.
-After a few days of doing this, they should come to the front of the tank each time you tap, and they can be fed individually with a turkey baster (or tongs).
+After a few days of doing this, they should come to the front of the tank each time you tap, and they can be fed individually with a turkey baster.

-Another type of fish that should be avoided with African dwarf frogs, is fish that have long flowing fins.
+Another type of fish that should be avoided with African dwarf frogs, are fish with long flowing fins.
 Because of their poor eyesight, frogs will often mistake the long fins for food, and will latch on, only to be dragged around the aquarium.
-This will eventually result in torn fins for the fish - something that no fish owner wants.
+This will eventually result in torn fins for the fish – something that no fish owner wants.